The shiny, glitzy new capital city of independent Kazakhstan

 More background info:

-known as Akmola for most of its earlier history, the Tsarist period and still through the first few decades of Soviet rule, the place used to be a lot more modest than what it is today.
+known as Akmola or Akmolinsk for most of its earlier history, the Tsarist period and still through the first few decades of Soviet rule, the place used to be a lot more modest than what it is today.
 It had a certain importance as a trading post and was strategically located on the Ishim river and later on a main train line.
 And agricultural programmes as well as deportations swelled the population to city size, but even into the mid-1990s it was only a fraction of that of the old capital Almaty

 During the Virgin Lands Campaign (when the USSR

 launched a massive programme of turning large swaths of Kazakh steppe into farmland), the city was renamed Tselinograd accordingly ('Virgin Lands City').